SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 - For *Text* layers, you can specify the following properties:

   - *Show text*: Allows you to mask the layer, rendering it temporarily invisible.
-If disabled, the layer is still visible in the preview with lowered opacity, but will not be visible in the template's end result.
+If disabled, the layer is still visible in the preview with lowered opacity, but it will not be visible in the template's end result.

-  - *Text box*: Allows you to enter a custom text.
-You can add formatting to your text using HTML text formatting.
-To insert the corresponding cell value inside your text, enter the column name surrounded by curly brackets, i.e. `{column name}`.
+  - *Text box*: Allows you to enter custom text.
+HTML text formatting is supported, and you can enter a column name surrounded by curly brackets (e.g. `{my column}`) to insert the corresponding cell value inside your text.

     ![HTML text formatting](~/user-guide/images/HTML_Text_Formatting.png)<br/>*Template Editor in DataMiner 10.4.1*